jeffpar/basicdos/README.md

 Assuming the `mk` command was successful, you should now have everything you need to boot and run BASIC-DOS.

-The command below will build a 360K boot floppy (the largest floppy supported by an IBM PC XT Model 5160) with the BASIC-DOS boot sector and system files.
+The `pc.js` command below will build a 360K boot floppy (the largest floppy supported by an IBM PC XT Model 5160) with the BASIC-DOS boot sector and system files.
 The directory `disks/empty` can be replaced with a folder containing any other files you want included on the floppy.

+    $ cd $PCJS/tools/pc
     $ pc.js ibm5160 --floppy --system=bd:2A disks/empty
     [Press CTRL-D to enter command mode]
     BASIC-DOS 2.00